 Where Have All the Experts Gone?

 By giving our time and educating ourselves through celebrity activism, we discount experts who have given unwavering dedication to the cause.
 Sixty-six percent of people surveyed in a poll could not link a celebrity with their sponsored charity.
-These numbers suggest that celebrity is not enough to sell an idea, and yet you’re more likely to hear about climate change from celebrities or social activists turned celebrities than professional environmentalists or actual climate scientists.
+These numbers suggest that celebrity is not enough to sell an idea, and yet you’re more likely to hear about climate change from celebrities or social activists turned celebrities (think Greta Thunberg) than professional environmentalists or actual climate scientists.
 In many cases, the celebrity name will stick while the cause won’t, leaving actual experts desperate for an audience.
 Today’s golden age of podcasts, where almost anyone can have an audio platform from which to spout “advice” and different degrees of “truth,” has also become a headache (if not danger) to the real experts.
 For instance, professional health experts like Dr. Anthony Fauci face challenges to get their messages out to the public when celebrities like comedian and podcaster Joe Rogen are busy espousing unsubstantiated claims and misinformation about Covid and Covid vaccines.

 When Your Audience is Focused on Image Over Education